oktadev/schematics/README.md

 This project supports unit tests and integration tests.

-`npm run test` will run the unit tests, using Jasmine as a runner and test framework.
+`npm test` will run the unit tests, using Jasmine as a runner and test framework.

 `./test-app.sh angular` will create an Angular project with Angular CLI, install this project, and make sure all the project's tests pass.
 Other options include `react`, `react-ts`, `vue`, `vue-ts`, `ionic`, `ionic-cap`, and `react-native`.